OpenJVS/OpenJVS-Legacy/README.md

 [![Build Status](https://travis-ci.com/bobbydilley/OpenJVS.svg?branch=master)](https://travis-ci.com/bobbydilley/OpenJVS)

+# OpenJVS3

+This current version of OpenJVS will not be developed anymore, with a move over to a new version written from the ground up.
+The new version is being developed here: https://github.com/bobbydilley/OpenJVS3

+Thank you to everyone that has helped with debugging / suggestions / code for this version.
+I have learnt a huge amount from this project, and hopefully will be able to provide a better and more stable experience in OpenJVS3.

 # OpenJVS

-> Attention: OpenJVS 2 will soon be released.
-This has a much easier system for mapping controls, and will automatially detect plugged in perhipherals so should be much easier!

 OpenJVS is a software emulator for JVS I/O boards found in many modern arcade machines.
 To use JVS a USB to RS485 connector is required, along with a linux computer such as the Raspberry Pi 2 with Ubuntu Linux.
 OpenJVS currently fully supports the Sega Naomi, and supports other platforms with additional hardware.